 If you put traps under the legs of your bed, you can stop bed bugs from crawling up the legs and getting into bed with you.
 This can prevent bites.
 But what if the bugs are in your mattress, box spring, or frame?

 If bed bugs are exposed to heat, it can kill them.
 Professionals use heat to kill bed bugs, and heat is a natural way to eliminate these insects.
 But heat fails to kill bed bugs when it isn't applied properly.
-If you put a space heater in your bedroom, the bugs will look for a cold spot to hide from the heat, or retreat into your walls to get away from it.
+If you put a space heater in your bedroom, the bugs will look for a cold spot to hide from the heat or retreat into your walls to get away from it.
 You aren't likely to kill them, but you might do what many have done when attempting a heat treatment, you could burn your property to the ground and endanger the lives of people and pets.

 If you spray a bed bug with pesticides, you can kill it.
 But spraying pesticides on beds and furniture will do little or nothing to stop an infestation.
 These products are topical.
 They don't get to where bed bugs hide.
-Plus, bed bugs have a resistance to chemicals that has been passed down from generation to generation as humans have attempted to exterminate them.
+Plus, bed bugs have a resistance to chemicals that have been passed down from generation to generation as humans have attempted to exterminate them.
 You need to know what to use and how to use it safely and effectively if you want to get control of bed bugs with pesticides.
 This requires training in pest management.

 Bed Bug Control In Evansville